Is a “Click Here to Agree” User Agreement Checkbox Legally Binding?

 * This material is legal in nature and taken from discussions with our own legal counsel and from the American Bar Association.
 However, we are not lawyers and this should not be considered “legal advise.”
 Please consult your own lawyers to confirm how your choices apply to your particular situation and needs.

-1. The “BrowseWrap Agreement:” Don’t do this!
+1. The “BrowseWrap Agreement”: Don’t do this!

 This is called a “clickwrap agreement.”
 The agreement is wrapped up in the deliberate action of clicking to signify acceptance of the terms or contract.

-What makes ClickWrap binding?
+What makes a User Agreement Checkbox binding?

-- The user must not be able to proceed with any actions (e.g. ordering, registering) until the agreement checkbox is checked.
+- The user must not be able to proceed with any actions (e.g., ordering, registering) until the agreement checkbox is checked.

 So far, we have been discussing “checking a checkbox” to agree.
 If you have used DocuSign or similar technologies, the process is more elaborate:

-- You are not “done” until you have signed all areas (i.e. you can not proceed until you have explicitly agreed)
+- You are not “done” until you have signed all areas (i.e., you can not proceed until you have explicitly agreed)

 What can improve on clickwrap?
 You can improve on clickwrap by:

-- Intention: Making the user do more to confirm than just check a box.
+- Intention: Making the user do more to confirm than check a box.
 This shows more intention.

-One way to go beyond clickwrap is to use LuxSci’s “Ink Signatures” and SecureForm service for collecting your web form data.
-Ink Signatures enable you to add a box (or multiple boxes) to your web form in which your user can sign his/her name with a mouse or stylus or finger.
+One way to go beyond clickwrap is to use LuxSci’s “Ink Signatures” and Secure Form service for collecting your web form data.
+Ink Signatures add a box (or multiple boxes) to your web form where users can sign their name with a mouse, stylus, or finger.

-How can using SecureForm + Ink Signatures make your document agreements more binding?
+How can using Secure Form + Ink Signatures make document agreements more binding?

-- SecureForm automatically records the date and time the form was submitted, as well as the Internet IP address of the user who signed the form.
+- Secure Form automatically records the date and time the form was submitted and the internet IP address of the user who signed the form.

-- You can use SecureForm’s GeoLocation feature to record the latitude, longitude, and approximate physical address of the user who signed the form when he/she signed the form.
+- Secure Form’s GeoLocation feature records the latitude, longitude, and approximate physical address of the user who signed the form when they signed it.

-- Capture Ink Signatures in your Web Forms: Hand Written Signatures from Desktop and Mobile Devices
+- Capture Ink Signatures in your Web Forms: Handwritten Signatures from Desktop and Mobile Devices

 - Web Form Signatures: Fast, Easy Method of Informed Consent